josmar-crwdstffng/angular/aio/content/guide/example-apps-list.md

 <live-example name="router"></live-example>

-Demonstrates Angular's routing features.
+Demonstrates the routing features in Angular.
 For more information, see [Router](guide/router).

 ### Router tutorial

 <live-example name="router-tutorial"></live-example>

-Demonstrates Angular's fundamental routing techniques.
+Demonstrates the fundamental routing techniques in Angular.
 For more information, see [Using Angular routes in a single-page application](guide/router-tutorial).

 ## Documentation